skofic/authentication-services/README.md

 #### Change my password

-This service can be used to change the password of the current user.
+This service can be used to change the password of the *current user*.

 The new password should be provided in the `password` property of the body.